CGIAR-SPIA/Vietnam-pre-report-2023/README.md

 # How to Use This Repository

 To make the most of this repository, consider the following steps:

+1. Understand Innovations: Study the [Vietnam_Stocktake](https://raw.githubusercontent.com/CGIAR-SPIA/Vietnam-pre-report-2023/main/VN_Stocktake.xlsx) file for a comprehensive understanding of the 79 agricultural innovations identified in Vietnam.

-1. Explore the Report: Start by reading the main [report]().
-It provides insights into the adoption patterns of various agricultural innovations across the country, including rice traits identified using molecular markers, sustainable intensification practices and climate change adaptation options.
+2. Explore the Report: The [report]() provides insights into the adoption patterns of various agricultural innovations across the country, including rice traits identified using molecular markers, sustainable intensification practices and climate change adaptation options.

-3. Understand Innovations: Study the [Vietnam_Stocktake](https://raw.githubusercontent.com/CGIAR-SPIA/Vietnam-pre-report-2023/main/VN_Stocktake.xlsx) file for a comprehensive understanding of the agricultural innovations identified in Vietnam.

-5. Learn from Pilot Testing: Explore the Pilot testing of the 1M5R module file to gain insights from the pilot testing of the 1M5R module.
+3. Learn from Pilot Testing: Explore the Pilot testing of the 1M5R module file to gain insights from the pilot testing of the 1M5R module.

-7. Watch Training Video: The Video_training_Rice_DNA.mp4 video and Training_Cassava_DNA.pdf explain the Cassava sampling demonstrate rice and cassava leaf sampling techniques, supporting enumerators in their work.

-9. Reproduce Analysis: The analysis directory contains R markdown documents that generate tables and figures.
+4. Reproduce Analysis: The analysis directory contains R markdown documents that generate tables and figures.
 Download and execute these documents to recreate the report results, tables and visualizations.

-11. Access Datasets: The datasets directory contains datasets used for the analysis.
+5. Access Datasets: The datasets directory contains datasets used for the analysis.
 You can use these datasets for further research and analysis.

 Thank you for your interest in this repository.
 If you have any questions or feedback, please don't hesitate to reach out f.kosmowski@cgiar.org.